 After our recent expeditions to KL parks (have a look at our reviews here and here) we felt we were ready for the FRIM with kids.
 It is the Daddy of all Parks: the Forestry Research Institute of Malaysia, FRIM.
 We’ve explored FRIM before but have not ventured further than the waterfalls with the kids – an easy walk up concrete steps.
 Paddling in the pools and sending leaf boats down the small rapids is a great way to pass a morning but we felt we needed a challenge.
 So off we went:

 Ready to conquer FROM with kids?

-When the lady at the information center told me it would take two hours to finish the trail I did hesitate for a second.
+When the lady at the information centre told me it would take two hours to finish the trail, I did hesitate for a second.
 But we set off with our four and six-year-olds still feeling sporty.
 The first part of the track is a wide gravel footpath, a steady uphill of about one kilometre.
 Before we got to the end of the first part the moments without any whining were getting few and far between.
 A well signposted path led even further up the hill but this one was narrow, rocky and in parts had slippery steps.
 This turned a bored six-year old into a mountain goat (go figure!) that leaped ahead and was exited because he “could feel his heart”.
 Hence the remaining 600 meters we had to drag behind only one drama queen who said “autsch” on every step.